bchh325/trading-site/README.md

 * Trading functionality after completion of Watchlist
 * Add additional API Gateway routes for stock ticker verification

-## Additional Notes

-[^1]: New approach was made for the Finnhub Stock Market API requests.
-  Key was gathered from Secrets Manager and requests/responses were handled from Lambda function instead.
+[^1]: New approach was made for the Finnhub Stock Market API requests.<br> Key was gathered from Secrets Manager and requests/responses were handled from<br> Lambda function instead.